doffn/Computer-Vision-Color-Sorter/README.md

-# Red and Green Color Predictor 🚦
+# Red and Green Tomato Predictor 🚦

 Welcome to the Red and Green Color Predictor project!
 This TensorFlow-based computer vision model is designed to predict whether an object contains red color.
 It utilizes computer vision techniques to preprocess the input frames and employs a TensorFlow Lite (TFLite) model for prediction.
 Additionally, the project features a user-friendly graphical user interface (GUI) developed using the Kivy framework.